CypherZk/multi-faucet/README.md

 ```
 You'll see a of download progress bar : it's installing the package and it's dependencies.

-now you can run the script :
+4. Now you can run the script :

 ```
 cd [path_to_file]